 I’m not advocating that you should get rid of all your wants, nor am I saying that every parent should quit their job to raise their children.
 That’s not what this post is about.
 I simply find it important to uncover the role needs and wants play in our financial life.
 My intention is that you realize your life is full of choices.
 Once you decide what is truly important to you and make a conscious choice, reaching your goal is simply a matter of putting your money where your mouth is.

 BONUS!
 I’ve created a very unique tool that calculates the difference between your needs and wants.
 It also uses dollars, the value of your time, AND your personal values and priorities as currency!
 This is the spreadsheet I use to create my own spending plan (aka budget).
-You can use this spreadsheet online at Zoho (where it can act wonky at times!) or better yet, click here to download the Excel (.xls) file directly to your computer for immediate use.
+You can click here to download the Excel (.xls) file I created directly to your computer for immediate use.
 This spreadsheet works on my Mac in Numbers, too.
 You are welcome to share this spending plan tool with your friends or post it to your own blog.

 I have a favor to ask: This post and the spreadsheet I designed took me considerable time to put together.
 If you like them, please share this post and/or spreadsheet with your friends, Digg, Twitter, Stumble Upon, Facebook, and other social media applications.
 Thanks!